noahr1201/Tipje/README.md

 # Tipje
-My very first written Xcode app.
+My very first written iOS/iPadOS (Swift) app.
 The app works as a tip calculator.
 I used this course for building this app: shorturl.at/gHQX